 Paradoxes of MMORPGs

 This material was written before I was even acquainted with WoW, based on my impressions of Everquest 2.
 Basically, almost everything below is consistent with the realities of WoW as well.
 I think you'll find this article interesting to read.
 I first got into the online universe in January 2007.
 After I hooked up a high-speed Internet and saw a box of Russian Everquest 2 for only a hundred and fifty hryvnias in a store, I thought, "Why not?
 For a long time I wanted to try what an online MMORPG is and finally decided to understand in practice what I wrote about once in "Attack Manager".
 As a result, a character named Dekwen appeared on the Barren Sky server.
-Like many first pancakes this one was a mess and in March the main character that I played for half a year with a break appeared.
+Like many first pancakes this one was a mess and in March there appeared the main character which I played for half a year with a break.

 In this snippet I wanted to talk about some of the features of MMORPG, some of which I find interesting and paradoxical.

 "The Small World.
 Norrath, the world in which the game takes place, consists of several continents.
 Antonica, Everfrost, Lavastorm, the Enchanted Lands, Kunark, and others.
 At a closer look, the "continents" turn out to be islands, and not so big ones at that.
 It takes fifteen to twenty minutes to cross the continents of the Enchanted Lands at a run.
 By our standards, it pulls on not too big an island, which may buy himself some oligarch of the new Russians somewhere on the Adriatic.
 In other words, the world of Everquest 2 is a small enough and cozy place.